its-vaibhav34/gamifiedSCM/README.md

 #steps to run project : it is simple just clone the repo if access or if you fork the repo then just run the index.html file and you will able to see the project for now .

-hii my team name is TechNovators
+hii my team name is TechNovators . hi my name is aditya